HoratioConkerhead/stitched-up-companion/docs/design_document.md

 ## Conclusion

-The "Stitched Up" interactive app transforms a compelling spy thriller into an immersive, multi-layered experience.
+The "Stitched Up" interactive app has been successfully implemented and transforms a compelling spy thriller into an immersive, multi-layered experience.
 By helping readers navigate the complex web of characters, locations, and plot developments, the app enhances understanding and enjoyment of the novel while providing educational value about the historical period and spy craft.

 This app represents a new frontier in digital literary companions, offering readers multiple ways to engage with and explore a rich narrative world.
+The implementation includes advanced features like the relationship web with physics-based layout and character importance scoring, making it a sophisticated tool for literary analysis and enjoyment.

+**Current Status: FULLY IMPLEMENTED AND FUNCTIONAL**